The 8 Types of Self-Care + How to Practice Them

 3. Emotional Self-care

-Emotional self-care refers to becoming aware of, identifying, and caring for your emotions and feelings to maintain a healthy and balanced lifestyle.
+Emotional self-care refers to becoming aware of, identifying, and caring for your emotional well-being and feelings to maintain a healthy and balanced lifestyle.

-In today’s stressful, crazy, mixed-up world, self-care, including your emotional life, is more important than ever!
+In today’s stressful, crazy, mixed-up world, self-care, including your emotional health, is more important than ever!

-Nurturing your emotions and processing feelings can help you decrease stress, calm your nervous system, cope with tough situations, and boost your mood.
+Nurturing your emotions and processing feelings can help you decrease stress, calm your nervous system, cope with challenging situations, and boost your mood.

 Taking care of yourself emotionally needs to be a priority.
 Here are a few emotional self-care ideas to inspire you to practice emotional self-care.

-- Practice mindfulness- Mindfulness is the basic human ability to be fully present, aware of where we are and what we’re doing, and not overly reactive or overwhelmed by what’s happening around us.
+Practice mindfulness- Mindfulness is the essential human ability to be fully present, aware of where we are and what we’re doing, and not overly reactive or overwhelmed by what’s happening around us.
 Want to learn how to practice mindfulness?
 Click here.

-- Say no more often- Saying “NO” can be hard, but it can also be very important to your emotional, mental, and physical health.
+Saying “NO” can be challenging but can also be very important to your emotional, mental, and physical health.

-But over-committing yourself or doing things you don’t want to do is unhealthy.
+Over-committing yourself or doing things you don’t want to do is unhealthy.
 Period.
-No is a full sentence.
+No is a complete sentence.
 Use it more often and enjoy the results.

 Next time you are faced with a decision of yes or no, remember this quote: